 So, don’t forget to think about small ways in which you can simplify the decision-making process by changing the shipping rules during this time.
 And, if you’re worried about it costing you more than it’s worth, check out this article from Kissmetrics that talks about how you can make free shipping profitable for your business.

-21. Offer Gift Cards
+21. Offer Gift Cards and Track Discount Coupons

 If your eCommerce site is large and popular enough where you think that gift cards would get some traction, then definitely make sure they’re clearly being advertised on your site.
 Put a promotion for them on your homepage and create a special section for them on your navigation bar, too.